Neural Mean-Field Games: Extending Mean-Field Game Theory with Neural Stochastic Differential Equations: Conclusion

 \section{Conclusion}

 Mean-field game theory is used to efficiently model games with a very large to infinite population of agents.
 The agents' Nash equilibria are commonly found via reinforcement learning or by solving the system of PDEs associated with the MFG.
 Both methods have their advantages, the first being model-free and the second numerically exact.
 To get the best of both worlds, we extend the PDE formulation of the MFG with a neural network.
 The resulting neural MFG exerts a data-driven influence on the game's Nash equilibria, deriving strategies that are in line with observed game outcomes.
 In addition, it can be trained to recover structure from the game's past dynamics, learning more complex strategies without using extra data.
 Leveraging those properties, the model can fill in dynamics that are unaccounted for in the original MFG specification.
 Besides their ability to incorporate observations, neural MFGs are a numerically exact and lightweight alternative to (deep) RL-based methods for solving MFGs.
 To match the RL-based methods in their flexibility, the neural MFG can be made completely model-free by fully omitting the predefined partial derivatives.
+Lastly, their dependency on automatic differentiation makes the neural MFGs more objective than approaches that solve PDEs using finite differences \cite{chen2018neural, SU1997}, which may prevent the loss of existence or uniqueness of solutions associated with solving MFGs \cite{RL-basedNNs}.
+We translate the theoretical advantages stated above into an impactful application by successfully modelling the outbreak of an infectious disease.
+Hereby, our work helps bridge the gap between mathematical modelling and real-world applications, outperforming all baselines considered.
+Even though we highlight a biological application, we expect the model to find applications in any system associated with non-atomic, anonymous players and observations.
+Such systems are, e.g., also commonly found in markets and economics \cite{Schmeidler1973EquilibriumPO}.